martin-majlis/Wikipedia-API/README.rst

 How To Get All Pages From Category
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get all pages from given category, you should use property ``categorymembers``.
-It returns all members of given category.
+To get all pages from a given category, you should use the property ``categorymembers``.
+It returns all members of a given category.
 You have to implement recursion and deduplication by yourself.

 .. code-block:: python